go-shopify/app/README.md

-# app
+# Go Shopify - App

-Go helpers and structures to build Shopify apps.
+A set of Go helpers and structures to build Shopify apps.